 Dry Eye Disease

-Typically, the cornea does not have blood vessels to nourish the eye; instead, this layer depends on both tears and aqueous humor (fluid that circulates within the anterior portion of the eye).
+Typically, the cornea does not have blood vessels to nourish the eye; instead, this layer depends on both tears and aqueous humor (a fluid that circulates within the anterior portion of the eye).
 Dry eye is a condition in which the eyes lack either the quantity or quality of tears needed to nourish the eye adequately.
 Patients with dry eye typically experience symptoms of irritation, scratchiness, stinging, and discomfort.
 Blurred vision and intermittent excessive tearing may also be present.
 Redness or “tired” eyes can be signs of dryness.

 Dry Eye Syndrome